Getting Started with OS Management Hub

 • Oracle Cloud Infrastructure Compute instances (OCI instances) receive Premier Support for free.

-• For on-premises or third-party cloud environments, you must have a valid Oracle Linux Basic and Premier Support subscription to use OS Management Hub.
+• For on-premises or third-party cloud environments, you must have a valid Oracle Linux Basic or Premier Support subscription to use OS Management Hub.

 Supported OS Versions